breannams/Cleveland_Museum_of_Art_CLI/README.md

 ## Usage

-In your terminal type the following code and then follow the on screen prompts:
+In your terminal type the following code and then follow the prompts in your terminal:
    ```ruby bin/Cleveland_Museum_of_Art_CLI```

 ## Development